Pizzas (and Haircuts) Back on the Menu, But With Warnings

 “Venice lives on tourism, period,’’ said Claudio Scarpa, head of the city’s hotel association. ’’All the economic structures that operate in the city, including the port, are tied to tourism.”

 While Venice hopes for some kind of restart, it may have to wait a while yet.
-Germany — its border about a four-hour drive from Venice — is instructing citizens not to travel abroad for tourism until at least June 15, even as professional soccer in the country is resuming Saturday after a two-month break, with matches taking place behind closed doors.
+Germany — its border about a four-hour drive from Venice — is instructing citizens not to travel abroad for tourism until at least June 15.

 France was also being cautious, calling for a coordinated European effort on opening.
-At the same time, it could make decisions “that protect the French” regarding countries “where the virus is still active,” Interior Minister Christophe Castaner said Saturday.
+At the same time, French officials could make decisions “that protect the French” regarding countries “where the virus is still active,” Interior Minister Christophe Castaner said Saturday.

+As hundreds of French beaches reopened, Castaner warned that the government would not hesitate to close them again if rules are not respected, including a ban on sunbathing.

+Local authorities were charged with deciding which beaches would reopen as part of a staggered plan to end a strict two-month lockdown that began March 17.
+Under the rules, beachgoers can take a dip but cannot lay in the sun or picnic in the sand.
+Social distancing rules must be maintained, and groups must be limited to 10 people.

-"After a long period at home, we will all want to go out and have a good coffee in a bar, eat a pizza in a pizzeria, buy a pair of jeans, or go to the hairdressers," Milan Mayor Giuseppe Sala said in a Facebook video Saturday.
+"After a long period at home, we will all want to go out and have a good coffee in a bar, eat a pizza in a pizzeria, buy a pair of jeans, or go to the hairdressers," Milan Mayor Giuseppe Sala said Saturday in a Facebook video.

-Many restaurant owners, however, complained that the new rules for reopening were unclear and that the entire sector — including suppliers and food producers — was suffering.
-Dozens protested Saturday outside Milan's main train station in front of signs reading: “I won’t open today to close tomorrow,” and calling for an abolition of taxes and more concrete help.
+Many restaurant owners complained that the new rules for reopening were unclear and that the entire sector — including suppliers and food producers — was suffering.
+Dozens protested outside Milan's main train station and called for an abolition of taxes and more help.

-In Britain, officials and tourism boards were discouraging people from visiting popular tourist spots — like beaches or country parks — on the first weekend since lockdown rules were eased in England.
-Rules remain stricter in other parts of the U.K. and English daytrippers have been warned against crossing into Scotland or Wales.
+In Britain, officials and tourism boards discouraged people from visiting popular tourist spots — like beaches or country parks — on the first weekend since lockdown rules were eased in England.
+Stricter rules remain place in other parts of the U.K., and English daytrippers have been warned against crossing into Scotland or Wales.

 In Spain, Prime Minister Pedro Sánchez said he would ask Parliament for what he hopes will be the last extension of the country’s state of emergency to battle the coronavirus pandemic, until around late June.